 All the 12 isolates were Gram positive, non-spore forming rods, motile, catalase positive, oxidase negative and methyl red positive

 Nayak et al. (2015) found that out of 200, 18 samples of milk and milk products from Navsari, Gujrat were found positive for Listeria spp. which were identified as Listeria seeligeri (6, 33.3 percent), Listeria innocua (5, 27.7 percent), Listeria welshimeri (4, 22.2 percent), and L. monocytogenes (3, 16.6 percent).
 Matto et al. (2018) collected dairy farm samples like soil, dung, water, bulk milk to study the prevalence of Listeria species.
 They isolated only one isolate of L. monocytogenes from pasture.
 No isolation of Listeria spp. was retrieved from the bulk tank milk or drinking water from of the farms.
 Listeria innocua was detected in 13 feedstuffs and seven samples of soil from the entry and exit points of the milking parlour.
 EL-Naenaeey et al. (2019) determined the overall isolation rate of Listeria spp. as 16 per cent in feaces of dairy cows; 8 per cent Listeria monocytogenes from normal milk and mastitis milk; 4 percent and 2 percent in feaces of dairy cows, normal milk and mastitis milk, respectively.
 The prevalence of L. ivanovii and L. welshimeri in milk of dairy cows were 6 percent and 4 percent, respectively.
 Among dairy environmental samples, soil, fodder, dung, feed while swab of udder, urine of milch animal, can milk and chilled milk showed the counts of listeria on PALCAM agar.
 A total of 18 number of isolates of listeria were obtained from the dairy environmental samples of KVAFSU, Bengaluru.
-Sushmita et al., 2023
+(Sushmita et al., 2023)

 The phenotypic identity of the 23 isolates of Listeria obtained from environmental samples of university dairy farm in Bengaluru was declared as Listeria monocytogenes (56.50%) followed by L. innocua (17.39%), L. ivanovii (8.70%); L. seeligeri (4.35%) and 13.06 % of unidentified Listeria spp.
 Chaitra et al (2024)